 MOA: They work by blocking beta receptors in the central nervous system which slows the heart rate and contractility of the heart.
 These essentially work by acting against sympathetic nervous system, the “fight or flight” mechanisms in your body, by preventing the ability for norepinephrine and epinephrine to increase heart rate and force of contraction during times of stress.
 By blocking this effect these medications lead to a reduction of heart rate (negative chronotropic) and force of contraction (negative inotropic) which leads to a decrease in resistance, workload, and cardiac output.

 Adverse Effects: Beta blockers differ on account of its selectivity for beta 1 receptors in the body.
 Blockers that are not cardio selective may cause blockade of other beta receptors including receptors in the lungs.
-This can lead to exacerbations in asthmatic patients or in those with COPD as beta 2 blockade causes constriction of the bronchioles in the lungs.
+This can lead to exacerbations in asthmatic clients or in those with COPD as beta 2 blockade causes constriction of the bronchioles in the lungs.
 One way to remember this is to understand that albuterol – a commonly prescribed bronchodilator for asthma and COPD – is a beta 2 agonist (meaning it activates beta 2 receptors).
-Antagonism of the beta 2 receptors can cause the opposite effect, constricting the bronchioles in the lungs making it difficult for patients to breath.
+Antagonism of the beta 2 receptors can cause the opposite effect, constricting the bronchioles in the lungs making it difficult for clients to breath.

 It is also important to note that some beta blockers may affect alpha receptors which can yield other physiological effects further reducing blood pressure.
 Alpha 1 blockade prevents the constriction of the smooth muscle in arterioles – meaning it widens the arteries to allow for less resistance.
 This leads to a further reduction of blood pressure but a higher risk of severe hypotension including orthostatic hypotension.